t1gu1/triforce-nvim-based-on-lazyvim/README.md

 - Improved terminal management:
   - Press `2<c-/>` to toggle terminal 2, then `<c-/>` to toggle it again.
 - Simplified lualine:
-  - Project name as the first element (projectName / gitranch / file)
+  - Project name as the first element (projectName / gitranch)
-  - Removed unnecessary elements
+  - Removed unnecessary elements like the name since it is already show as the buffer
 - Streamlined dashboard:
   - Simpler layout, faster project access
   - Cute cat ASCII art